sirupsen/sirupsen.github.io/content/about.md

 In 2020, we've worked on patches to MySQL and real-time components for the Admin of Shopify.
 For half of 2020 and 2021 I worked on expanding the search efforts at Shopify.
 In May 2021 I left Shopify.
 No plans currently.
-Enjoying life, and will wait for the perfect pitch before batting at the next venue.
+Enjoying life, and will learn and live until I jump at the exact right opportunity.

 I spend time [reading][reading], [cooking][cooking], weightlifting, working on [personal software projects][airtable], and paddling.